wp-plugins/facebook-login-afo/readme.txt

 * Content Restriction can be applied from post edit page.
 * Use Shortcode to display login form in post or page.
 * Easy css implementation from admin panel.

+= Facebook Comments Add On =
+This Addon can be used to replace the default Wordpress Comments and insert a Facebook Comments System.
+The addon supports comments in different languages.
+Language can be selected from settings page.
+You can get it <a href="http://aviplugins.com/fb-comments-afo-addon" target="_blank">here</a> in <strong>USD 1.00</strong>

 == Installation ==